 So what are they?
-Basically, they’re changes in formula to avoid using nasty chemicals.
-In the EU dye usage is highly monitored and as a result they’ve required suppliers of threads to make sure they use only friendly dyes.
+Basically, they’re changes in the formula to avoid using nasty chemicals.
+In the EU dye usage is highly monitored and as a result, they’ve required suppliers of threads to make sure they use only friendly dyes.
 This has happened in two stages; firstly in 1994 when a lot of greys were changed to fit in with new laws, and again in late 2017 when lots of the reds were affected.

 Well that’s interesting, but why do I care?

 I’m glad you asked.
 Dye lots.
 And it’s actually quite a problem.
 You see, they couldn’t just change the color formulation and keep the colors perfect, and as a result, we now need to monitor which version of the threads we’re using; old or new.
 An example of how different they can be is below on some of the 1994 color changes: